 We have invested a significant portion of our efforts and financial resources in the identification of our most advanced product candidates, AG-221 and AG-120 for the treatment of hematological and solid tumors and AG-348 for the treatment of PK deficiency.
+We recently initiated a phase 1 study for our most advanced product candidate, AG-221.
+We have not commenced clinical trials for any of our other product candidates.
 Our ability to generate product revenues, which we do not expect will occur for many years, if ever, will depend heavily on the successful development and eventual commercialization of these product candidates.
 The success of our product candidates will depend on many factors, including the following:

-- successful enrollment in, and completion of, clinical trials; - · receipt of marketing approvals from applicable regulatory authorities; - establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; - · obtaining and maintaining patent and trade secret protection and non-patent exclusivity for our medicines; - launching commercial sales of the medicines, if and when approved, whether alone or in collaboration with others; - acceptance of the medicines, if and when approved, by patients, the medical community and third-party payors; - · effectively competing with other therapies; - a continued acceptable safety profile of the medicines following approval; - · enforcing and defending intellectual property rights and claims; and - · achieving desirable medicinal properties for the intended indications.
+- successful enrollment in, and completion of, clinical trials; - receipt of marketing approvals from applicable regulatory authorities; - establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; - · obtaining and maintaining patent and trade secret protection and non-patent exclusivity for our medicines; - launching commercial sales of the medicines, if and when approved, whether alone or in collaboration with others; - · acceptance of the medicines, if and when approved, by patients, the medical community and third-party payors; - · effectively competing with other therapies; - a continued acceptable safety profile of the medicines following approval; - · enforcing and defending intellectual property rights and claims; and - achieving desirable medicinal properties for the intended indications.